Managing Cross-Cloud Auto-fulfillment costs¶

 For more information about data transfer billing, refer to Understanding Data Transfer Cost.

-When you use Cross-Cloud Auto-fulfillment, these usage costs are attributed to one Snowflake-managed Secure Share Area for each region in which you have consumers of your listings.
-Refer to Viewing actual costs for details about attributing costs.
-For details about the components of cost in Snowflake, refer to Understanding Overall Cost.
+When you use Cross-Cloud Auto-Fulfillment, these usage costs are attributed to one Snowflake-managed secure share area for each region in which you have consumers of your listings.
+See View actual costs for details about attributing costs.
+For details about the components of cost in Snowflake, see Understanding Overall Cost.

 When you configure auto-fulfillment for your listing, the following factors can affect the cost of fulfilling your listing to other regions: